MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 # Necessary components and image of the finished project

+In figure 2, the finished project, with all the components mounted on the shield, is showed.

 To carry out this project, we needed:
   - 1 graphite-based paper sensor